-Differences Between: Lawful Status, Period of Authorized Stay, & Unlawful Presence17 Dec 2018
+Differences Between: Lawful Status, Period of Authorized Stay, & Unlawful Presence19 Apr 2022

-Regular readers of MurthyDotCom likely have come across the terms lawful status, period of authorized stay, and unlawful presence.
-These related, yet distinct, concepts can play a very important role in one’s immigration matters.
+Regular readers of MurthyDotCom have likely come across the terms: lawful status, period of authorized stay, and unlawful presence.
+These related, yet distinct concepts can play a very important role in one’s immigration matters.
 However, the differences can be subtle and complex.
-In many situations, the outcome of an individual’s immigration case may turn on whether s/he was in lawful status, a period of authorized stay, or unlawfully present.
+In many situations, the outcome of an immigration case may turn on whether an individual was in lawful status, a period of authorized stay, or unlawfully present.
 Therefore, it can be essential to understand the differences between these concepts.

-Lawful nonimmigrant (temporary) status generally is designated by an unexpired arrival / departure form (I-94), issued to the foreign national either by the U.S. Customs and Border Protection (CBP), usually issued electronically, or by the U.S. Citizenship and Immigration Service (USCIS).
-The I-94 alone, however, is not enough to hold valid nonimmigrant status.
-It also is necessary for the foreign national to act in compliance with his/her particular lettered classification.
-For example, an individual in H1B status must work for the petitioning employer, while one who is in H-4 status, who does not have work authorization, is prohibited from working altogether.
-Generally, a person who fails to comply with the assigned status is no longer considered to be in lawful nonimmigrant status (i.e. out of status).
-In some instances, as discussed more fully below, for F, M, and J nonimmigrants, failure to act in compliance with one’s status results in unlawful presence.
+Lawful nonimmigrant (temporary) status generally is designated by an unexpired arrival / departure form (I-94) issued to the foreign national either by the U.S. Citizenship and Immigration Service (USCIS) or U.S. Customs and Border Protection (CBP).
+However, the I-94 alone is not enough to hold valid nonimmigrant status.
+It is also necessary for the foreign national to act in compliance with his/her particular lettered classification.
+For example, an individual in H1B status generally must work for the petitioning employer, while one who is in H-4 status is prohibited from working altogether without a valid employment authorization document (EAD).
+Generally, a person who fails to comply with the assigned status will not be considered in lawful nonimmigrant status any longer (i.e., out of status).

 Period of Authorized Stay

 A request to change or extend status is only considered properly filed if it is submitted while the individual is still in a valid nonimmigrant status.
-As explained above, this generally means that the foreign national holds an unexpired I-94 and is complying with the requirements of the status indicated on that form.
+As explained above, this generally means that the person holds an unexpired I-94 and is complying with the requirements of the status indicated on that form.
 In most situations, if the individual’s status subsequently expires while the request to change or extend status is pending, the foreign national falls out of nonimmigrant status, but remains in a period of authorized stay.
 This period of authorized stay continues until the USCIS issues a decision on the pending case.
 If the application or petition is approved with an extension or change of status, the decision has a retroactive effect, meaning that the period without status is cured.
-If it is denied, and the I-94 expired since the application or petition was filed, the individual typically begins to accrue unlawful presence from the date of the denial.

 Another very common example of authorized stay is when a foreign national is present in the United States while an application to adjust status (I-485 form) is pending.
-An adjustment-of-status applicant who does not also have lawful nonimmigrant status (e.g. H or L) generally is considered to be in a period of authorized stay, as long as the properly filed I-485 remains pending.
+An adjustment of status applicant who does not have lawful nonimmigrant status, such as H or L, generally is considered to be in a period of authorized stay as long as the properly filed I-485 remains pending.

-A foreign national who does not have lawful nonimmigrant status and who is not in a period of authorized stay is generally unlawfully present in the United States.
+A foreign national who does not have lawful nonimmigrant status and who is not in the period of authorized stay is generally unlawfully present in the United States.
 Therefore, an individual who is unlawfully present in the U.S. is also out of status.
-While the reverse is not necessarily true, in some cases, specifically in the case of F, M, or J students, a foreign national who does not maintain valid nonimmigrant status may also be unlawfully present.
+But the reverse is not necessarily true.

-Unlawful presence usually starts when a foreign national remains in the U.S. beyond the expiration date noted on his/her I-94 without having a pending application or petition to extend, change, or adjust status.
-Typically, days of unlawful presence continue to accrue until the individual leaves the United States.
-If s/he does have a properly filed application or petition pending, and the case is denied, the foreign national must depart the United States immediately or accrue unlawful presence beginning from the denial date.
+Unlawful presence usually starts when a foreign national remains in the U.S. beyond the expiration date noted on the I-94 without having a pending application or petition to extend, change, or adjust status.
+The individual typically continues to accrue days of unlawful presence until s/he leaves the United States.
+If there is a properly filed application or petition pending, and the case is denied, this foreign national must depart the United States immediately or accrue unlawful presence beginning from the denial date.

 Common Implications of “Out of Status” and “Unlawful Presence”

 Again, a foreign national who is out of status is subject to being placed in removal proceedings by the U.S. government.
-A violation of status can also make it more difficult for one to obtain future immigration benefits, such as a visa approval or an extension of status.
-Furthermore, for individuals in F, M, or J status, a violation of status would trigger unlawful presence.
+A violation of status also can make it more difficult for one to obtain future immigration benefits, such as a visa approval or an extension of status.

 While some aspects of immigration have changed in significant ways in the years since MurthyDotCom began publishing articles in 1994, there is much that is still the same.
 From time to time, clients of the Murthy Law Firm are referred to articles, like this one, which remains relevant and has been updated for our readers.